fastlane/docs/docs/actions.md

-  `validate_only` | Indicate that changes will only be validated with Google Play rather than actually published `mapping` | Path to the mapping file to upload `mapping_paths` | An array of paths to mapping files to upload
+  `validate_only` | Indicate that changes will only be validated with Google Play rather than actually published `mapping` | Path to the mapping file to upload `mapping_paths` | An array of paths to mapping files to upload `root_url` | Root URL for the Google Play API.
+The provided URL will be used for API calls in place of https://www.googleapis.com/

 </details>